AndyObtiva/glimmer-dsl-web/README.md

           h1('Shipping Address')
           legend('This is the address that is used for shipping your purchase.', style: {margin_bottom: 10}) }
-        address_footer { # contribute elements to the address_header component slot
+        address_footer { # contribute elements to the address_footer component slot
           p(sub("#{strong('Note:')} #{em('Purchase will be returned if the Shipping Address does not accept it in one week.')}"))
         }
       }